jonlpersson/ed-latimore/site/_posts/2022-07-18-a-personal-blog-teaches-you-how-to-build-an-email-list.md

 That would be that they don’t have a website to reach their target audience, or they have a small social media presence.
 In putting together this worst-case scenario, I’ve assumed that you have something worth saying and teaching, but you’re low on an audience.
 If you don’t have a skillset or something to share, you’ll need to take care of that first.

-With that out of the way, now the problem is exposure.&nbsp;
+With that out of the way, now the problem is exposure.

-## Advertisement and promotion&nbsp;
+## Advertisement and promotion

 The “ethical bribe” is the most effective tactic for using your website to increase your mailing list.
 However, the tactic is not limited to your website.
 It’s effective anywhere you can place a static banner of text.